s-crypt/IGDB-OpenAPI/README.md

 ### Bug reports/Pull Requests are encouraged and very helpful!

+# How do I use this?
-You can use [Swagger Editor](https://editor-next.swagger.io/) or [OpenAPI Generators](https://openapi-generator.tech/docs/generators#client-generators) to generate the following native clients for the API.
+### You can use [Swagger Editor](https://editor-next.swagger.io/) or [OpenAPI Generators](https://openapi-generator.tech/docs/generators#client-generators) to generate the following native clients for the API.
 I may add some of these to releases, IDK yet.

 [Swagger Editor](https://editor-next.swagger.io/)
 * C# - C Sharp